|Major Groups > Boletes > Leccinum > Uncertain|

 = Boletus rubropunctus Peck, 1898

 I believe that Leccinum rubropunctum may be a distinct morphological species, separated from Leccinum longicurvipes on the basis of the characters used in the key (see couplet 8).
-Roy Halling's concept of the species, illustrated in this photo in NY online records, probably represents Peck's mushroom.
+Roy Halling's concept of the species, illustrated in NY online records, probably represents Peck's mushroom.
 However, I am treating the taxon as "uncertain" because we have few reliable descriptions of the mushroom's macromorphology other than Peck's original account: pileus "reddish-brown, flesh yellowish, unchangeable; tubes bright golden yellow, stipe yellow, punctate with reddish dots or squamules" (quoted in Both, 1993).
 Other accounts come from authors (Coker & Beers, 1943; Singer, 1947; Snell & Dick, 1970) who thought rubropunctum and longicurvipes were synonyms, and may represent mixed data.
 Semi-technical field guide descriptions (Smith, Smith & Weber, 1981; Bessette, Roody & Bessette, 2000) are not thorough and should not be relied on.
 Smith & Thiers (1971, p.
 315) studied the type collection of Boletus rubropunctus and recorded micromorphology thoroughly, but did not describe any of their own collections.
 One of Smith's collections in MICH (AHS 10315) is labeled Boletus rubropunctus, but should be viewed as suspect since it was made on the same day, in the same location as the type collection of Boletus longicurvipes (AHS 10320).
 One Thiers collection in MICH (HDT 7097) from Alabama is labeled Leccinum rubropunctum, but is not cited or described in the 1971 publication, which designated Michigan as its study area.
 Snell's portion of the Boletus longicurvipes type collection (WHS 897, cited along with AHS 10320 in the original description) is now in BPI, labeled Leccinum rubropunctum, citing Snell himself as the determiner.
 Thus one of the two authors of Boletus longicurvipes (Smith) continued to believe it was distinct from Peck's Boletus rubropunctus; the other author (Snell) apparently agreed with Singer and others that the two were synonymous.
 Smith may never have seen rubropunctus in the fresh state; Snell probably did, but did not describe it separately--though the Dick illustration for Leccinum rubropunctum in Snell's monograph (Plate 62) appears to depict two rather distinct mushrooms, one of which has a bright yellow pore surface and a yellow stem (Leccinum rubropunctum?) and one of which has a dull yellowish pore surface and a whitish stem (Leccinum longicurvipes?).
 Smith and Thiers felt the two taxa were reliably separated by spore size, but they apparently based this claim on analysis of one Boletus rubropunctus specimen (the type), and unless the idea is supported by future analysis of many well documented specimens it should be discarded.

 In this context of taxonomic and descriptive confusion, it should be clear that DNA results for "Leccinum rubropunctum" (Binder & Besl, 2000; Binder & Hibbett, 2004; den Bakker & Noordeloos, 2005) approach being meaningless.
 Four sequences bearing the species name Boletus rubropunctus are deposited in GenBank (AY612812, AY615911, AF139687, and AD001607) and have been aligned by these authors (clading with Leccinum longicurvipes and Leccinum subglabripes), but only two of the deposits cite a voucher, none cites a physical deposit in a public herbarium, and (most importantly) we have no idea who identified the specimens or what concept of "Boletus rubropunctus" was used.